 Melatonin is a naturally occurring hormone that promotes sleep.
 It is also available as a supplement.
 Many years ago in a previous career, I studied melatonin to support parents of children with autism.
 While I think it is generally safe for short-term use, it may have some negative long-term consequences of suppressing our own melatonin production, as it is dosed in megadoses compared to what the body would normally make on its own.
 (There is some promising information on megadose melatonin for cancer suppression, but for purposes of sleep, it may not always be the right choice.)

-A couple of herbs that I might recommend for occasional use include:
+A few herbal teas I might recommend for occasional use include:

 - Catnip tea: Although catnip can cause cats to go wild, in humans, it can have calming effects when consumed as a tea.
 Catnip contains constituents called nepetalactones, which have been found to have sedative effects.

-- Passionflower: Studies suggest that passionflower might help relieve insomnia and anxiety, as it appears to boost the level of gamma-aminobutyric acid (GABA) in the brain, which lowers brain activity and can lead to relaxation and better sleep.
+- Passionflower tea: Studies suggest that passionflower might help relieve insomnia and anxiety, as it appears to boost the level of gamma-aminobutyric acid (GABA) in the brain, which lowers brain activity and can lead to relaxation and better sleep.
+[19]

-- Tulsi: Also known as Holy Basil tea, Tulsi tea has been used for thousands of years to support a healthy stress response and promote more restful sleep.
+- Tulsi tea: Also known as holy basil, tulsi has been used for thousands of years to support a healthy stress response and promote more restful sleep.
 This is actually one of my favorites.
+[20]

 Some of these can work well on occasion.
-However, I want to ensure we aren’t overlooking any root causes of sleep issues.
+However, for those who are having problems sleeping regularly, we should take a deeper dive into possible root causes, to ensure we aren’t overlooking other important causes of sleep issues.

 Now, let’s dive into my root cause approaches for getting a better night’s sleep, and explore the strategies that have helped the majority of my clients feel more rested and energized!